changxubo/deer-flow/README.md

 This will enable trace visualization in LangGraph Studio and send your traces to LangSmith for monitoring and analysis.

 ### Checkpointing
-1. NoSQL implementation of LangGraph checkpoint saver.
+1. Postgres and MonogDB implementation of LangGraph checkpoint saver.
 2. Supports saving and loading checkpoints for workflow execution.
 3. Supports saving chat stream events for replaying conversations.

+Note: It was recommended to use MongoDB for checkpointing, as langgraph-checkpoint-postgres-2.0.3 have checkpointing issue for now, you can check the open issue:"TypeError: Object of type HumanMessage is not JSON serializable"  [https://github.com/langchain-ai/langgraph/issues/5557].

 The default database and collection will be automatically created if not exists.
 Default database: checkpoing_db